CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/comments.md

         □ Basically, the functionality is as follows:

           The array returned by the outer map (the one creating novasSecoes) is made up of new section objects.
 Each section contains a new variable called novosItens, which is created by another map inside it.
 In that inner loop, each item gets a new property called selecionado.
 Then, each section is returned as a spread copy of the original, but with its itens property replaced by this new novosItens array.
 As a result, the novasSecoes array represents all the updated sections after this transformation.

+    ○ Extracting the logic from MenuPrincipalSecao

+      ■ We also need to fix the problem in our app, that is our MenuItems state being resetted every time we change examples.
+      And for this we are going to extract this state internal logic, to say if it is open or not from our components state to our context.

+      ■ Inside MenuSecao, we have this [aberta, toggleAberta] state that is toggled on click.
+And we are going to move this state to our MenuProvider context

+      ■ Since our `secoes` are objects very similar to our items, and now we are going to modify the secao `aberta` prop.

+      ■ The logic for this, is going to be similar as the one to select an item.
+This alternarSecao is going to receive the sessao as parameter, iterate through the `secoes` and find the right place to update □ After finding it, we return a new object, destructuring the current sessao but modifying the aberta property to the opposite of the current value

+      ■ After exporting this new function, go back to the MenuPrincpal, and utilize this function inside the MenuPrincipalSecao component onClick prop

+      ■ Inside MenuSecao component, where we used to have the toggleAberta, where we were manipulating the state inside each component, we replace it by props.onClick, which will update the context state

+      ■ We are now receiving an error that the secaoSelecionada, which we pass in the MenuProvider function is undefined.
+        □ We may think, ok, so this function needs to receive with is the secao, but MenuSecao does not have access to the secao, should i pass it as prop?
+          .
+The answer is no, when we pass the onClick alternarSecao from the MenuPrincipal to the MenuPrincipalSecao component as onClick, we can pass it already with the parameter, so when we call, on the child, the alternarSecao(secao) this component will already call the function with this parameter with no need for us to inform it.

+      ■ Now, since there is no state being updated within each component, when we open a minified secao, and click on any item, it won't reset to the initial state and will keep expanded.